Analyticity results in Bernoulli Percolation: Analyticity above the threshold for planar lattices

-To prove \eqref{BKclaim}, we remark that each $M\in \MS_n$ defines a partition $\{m_1,\ldots,m_k\}$ of $n$ by letting $m_i$ stand for the number of edges in the $i$th component $K_i$ of the subgraph of $L^*$ spanned by $\partial M^*$.
-By \Lr{dual connd} each $K_i$ surrounds $o$, and so if $M$ occurs then $K_i$ is a witness of $C(m_i)$, and these witnesses are pairwise edge-disjoint.
-Thus the occurence of $M$ implies the occurence of the event $C(m_1)\circ \ldots\circ C(m_k)$ in $\oo^*$.
-To conclude that \eqref{BKclaim} holds, we apply the union bound to the family of events of the latter form, ranging over all partitions $\{m_1,\ldots,m_k\}\in T_n$, but we still need to check that for any $M\in \MS_n$ the corresponding partition lies in $T_n$.
-This is true by \autoref{quasi geo} and the pigeonhole principle, since the $K_i$ are pairwise edge-disjoint by definition.
+To prove \eqref{BKclaim}, we remark that each \smc\ $M\in \MS_n$ defines a partition $\{m_1,\ldots,m_k\}$ of $n$ by letting $m_i$ stand for the number of edges in the $i$-th component $K_i$ of the subgraph of $L^*$ spanned by $\partial M^*$.
+By \autoref{quasi geo} if $M$ occurs, then $K_i$ is a witness of $C(m_i)$, and these witnesses are pairwise edge-disjoint.
+Thus the occurrence of $M$ implies the occurrence of the event $C(m_1)\circ \ldots\circ C(m_k)$ in $\oo^*$.
+To conclude that \eqref{BKclaim} holds, we apply the union bound to the family of events of the latter form, ranging over all partitions $\{m_1,\ldots,m_k\}\in P_n$.